VintageTechie/cosmic-updates/README.md

 - See separate counts for official and AUR packages
 - Click **Upgrade** to install updates (opens terminal)
 - Click **Check Now** to manually refresh
-- Access **Settings** to configure check interval
+- Access **Settings** to configure behavior

 ### Settings

 Configure the applet behavior:
 - **Check Interval**: Choose from 5 to 120 minutes
+- **Enable Notifications**: Toggle desktop notifications on/off
+- **Urgency Threshold**: Set when notifications become urgent (default: 10 updates)
-- Settings are automatically saved to `~/.config/cosmic-updates/config.toml`
+- Settings are automatically saved to `~/.config/cosmic-ext-applet-updates/config.toml`

+### Notifications

+The applet sends desktop notifications when:
+- Updates go from 0 to any number (new updates detected)
+- The number of available updates increases

+Notification urgency automatically escalates when update count exceeds your configured threshold.

 ## Package Manager Detection

-cosmic-updates automatically detects your package manager:
+The applet automatically detects your package manager:

 | Distribution | Package Manager | AUR Support |
 |--------------|----------------|-------------|